arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/features.md

 <FeatureDescription>
   The Portenta X8 is a high performance board, with many great features.
-With two microprocessers combined; the NXP i.MX 8M Mini (Linux) and STM32H747XI dual Cortex®-M7+M4 32bit low power ARM® MCU (Arduino), it makes this board a great source to power the upcoming generation of Industrial Internet of Things.
+With two microprocessors combined; the NXP i.MX 8M Mini (Linux) and STM32H747XI dual Cortex®-M7+M4 32bit low power ARM® MCU (Arduino), it makes this board a great source to power the upcoming generation of Industrial Internet of Things.
 </FeatureDescription>

 <FeatureList>